Lesson 2 - Three case studies in decolonisation: India (negotiated), Indo-China (violent) and the Congo (accelerated).

 External Factors

-- World War Two stimulated the Belgian Congo economically, through increasing demand for its raw materials.
+- Economic and Social Effects of World War II: The war stimulated the Belgian Congo economically, through increasing demand for its raw materials.
 Some Congolese resources became more valuable in the context of wartime shortages, leading to increased demand for products like rubber and minerals.
-Unlike Belgium itself the Congo remained un-invaded throughout the war.
+The social consequences of this industrialisation and economic growth - one-quarter of the population living in urban areas - resulted in Congolese workers beginning to behave like Belgian ones (see internal factors above).
+Unlike Belgium itself the Congo was not invaded throughout the war.
 The Belgian government-in-exile, based in London, maintained some level of control over the colony, but local administrators in the Congo were given more autonomy in governing the territory.

 Economic problems and riots: accelerated decolonisation, 1959-60